 The pandan kek lapis is similarly mild-sweet, moist and with buttery-pandan flavour.
 With low sweetness, I can go for two or more pieces a time instead of stopping after 1 piece.
 Both kek lapis are best eaten without chilling.

-Other than Malay / Nyonya kueh, cakes and Chinese pastries that I discovered in Bukit Batok, Rich Lapis, and its Southeast Asian pastries, is a surprise find so near to my place.
+Other than Malay / Nyonya kueh, cakes and Chinese pastries that I discovered in Bukit Batok, Rich Lapis, and its Asian pastries, is a surprise find so near to my place.

 Social Media: